astanley74/team-tracker/spec.md

     - Team is the join table and allows the user to submit the city, name and coach for the team.
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     - Included validations for User model, Player model, and Team model
-- [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+- [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
+    - Created a scope method for the team model that sorts the teams in alphabetical order.
+Creaed another scope method for the player model that sorts the players by their number in ascending order.
 - [x] Include signup
     - User can signup
 - [x] Include login